DanMorriss/music-theory-quiz/README.md

 - The container shape changes when the next button is bisplayed.
 To fix this, I added a div that I sized to match the button that shows when the next button is hidden and hides when the next button shows.
 I also made the question height a set size to stop the buttons being pushed down then the question was on two lines.
 - A question was ocasionally being repeated so I used splice from the shuffledQuestions to remove a question once it has been displayed.
 - When submititng a name the browser refreshed the page so I had to preventDefault on the form so the rest of the function could run.
+- Once you run out of questuons the game doesn't end.
+So I added ran the endGame function if the remaining questions counter gets below 1.
+- The selected buttons are displaying when starting a new game.
+To fix this I looped though the buttons and remover selected, correct and incorrect in the start game function.
+I also enabled the answer buttons to be clicked in the same loop.

 [Back to top](<#contents>)
 ### Unsolved Bugs